Why Mosaicking and Dithering are Needed

 Dithering generally involves much smaller telescope offsets, often just a few pixels in size.
 Most imaging programs are advised to use dithering for several reasons, including:

-- improving sampling of the PSF
+- improving sampling of the astrometric scene

 - improving photometric accuracy by averaging over flat-fielding errors